 *Names of individuals have been changed for privacy purposes*

 It’s been a couple of weeks since I’ve returned from my trip to Cuba.
 If you follow my personal Instagram (@gabfshr), you know I promised to write about Cuban/American romance, the consequences of rum consumption and why Cubans are the kindest people I have ever met.
-I promise, I will deliver on all of these things between this post and the next, although I’m not quite sure how I am ever going to scratch the surface of what an insane, unique, and rewarding trip this was for both Sam and me.
+I promise, I will deliver on all of these things between this post and the next, although I’m not quite sure how I am ever going to scratch the surface of what an insane, unique, and rewarding trip this was for both my friend Sam and me.

 Cuba was the most authentic cultural experience I’ve ever had because of Camilo and the lovely people we met.
 I was welcomed with open arms into strangers’ homes for dinner; I was warmly greeted by every person I shook hands with as we walked down the street and I was honored to witness the love, friendship, and respect the Cuban people shared with one another.